aomarabdelaziz/egyption-national-id-extractor/README.md

 # Egyption National ID Extractor
->Extract information from egyptian national id like date of birth , place of birth , gander and much more
+>Extract information from egyptian national id like date of birth , place of birth , gender and much more